Skip to main content

 3. What Fourier Series Are Used For

-The use of Fourier Series.
+The Uses of Fourier Series.

 Today, Fourier series are essential in many scientific and technological fields.